Skip to code content (skip section selection)

 (4) Where the municipal storm drainage system cannot feasibly be extended to the subdivision, a surface drainage system shall be designed to complement surface drainage systems to surrounding properties.

-(5) Cross pipes under streets and driveways shall be concrete, reinforced concrete, or other pipe, as approved by the Town Manager.
+(5) Cross pipes under streets and driveways shall be concrete, reinforced concrete, or other pipe, as approved by the Town Engineer.
 All such cross pipes shall be a minimum of 15 inches in diameter.

 (6) Surface drainage courses shall have side slopes of at least one foot of horizontal distance for each foot of vertical distance.